cover-me/cover-me.github.io/_posts/2020-01-11-A-prototype-for-data-taking-programs.md

 >> d.
 The program is portable.
 It can be put into a USB stick and run on another computer.
 This is irrelevant to (a)-(c) but it is not difficult to achieve.

-For most script languages, it is not hard to achieve the points above. [qtlab](https://github.com/heeres/qtlab), which is a python based data acquisition program, has a folder for "drivers".
-Here, a driver is a script that contains the features mentioned above.
-If there is a new instrument, one can easily add a new driver (which is a text file of script) and put it into that folder.
+For most script languages, it is not hard to achieve the goals above. [qtlab](https://github.com/heeres/qtlab), which is a python based data acquisition program, has a folder for "drivers".
+Here, a driver is a script that has above features.
+If there is a new instrument, one can easily add a new driver (which is a text file of code) and put it into that folder.

-LabVIEW can load VIs dynamicly.
-Therefore one can also have a folder of "drivers" for LabVIEW and throw VI files in.
+LabVIEW can load VIs dynamically.
+Therefore one can also create a folder of "drivers" for LabVIEW programs and throw VI files in.
 I haven't tried this feature.
-The problem for LabVIEW is that not every computer installs it, you need to purchase a license.
-It is painful if one is asked to add new instrument support while there is no LabVIEW installed.
-The portability is not a problem for LabVIEW because the program can be packed into an executable. [instrDAQ](https://github.com/cover-me/instrDAQ) put instrument information into a text file so there is no need to do any LabVIEW programming for new instruments.
-However, this program doesn't achieve 1.b.
+The problem for LabVIEW is that not every computer has it installed, you need to purchase a license.
+It is painful if one is asked to add support for a new instrument while there is no LabVIEW on the computer.
+The portability is not a problem for LabVIEW because the program can be packed into an executable file. [instrDAQ](https://github.com/cover-me/instrDAQ) put instrument information into a text file so that there is no need to do more LabVIEW programming for new instruments.
+However, this program doesn't achieve goal 1.b.

-Once we are able to set and read from instruments, we begin to worry about how to control the experiments.
-My experience told me, experiments are just scans, i.e. set one or a group of output channels in a for loop while getting readings from instruments.
-Most scans are 1D or 2D scans, sometimes are 3D scans.
-1D and 2D scans can be treated as special 3D scans, the extra dimensions have a length of 1.
+Once we are able to set and read from instruments, we begin to worry about controlling the experiments.
+My experience told me, experiments are just scans, i.e. set one or a group of output channels in a for-loop while getting readings from instruments.
+Most scans are 1D or 2D scans, sometimes they are 3D scans.
+1D and 2D scans can be treated as special 3D scans, with extra dimensions the length of 1.
 I don't find it necessary to bother myself with higher dimensions so far.

 There are continuous outputs and discrete outputs.
-Sometimes a magnetic field is a continuous output, the program triggers a scan and the field keep changing until it receives a "pause" message or reaches limits.
+Sometimes a magnetic field is a continuous output, the program triggers a scan and the output field keep ramping until it receives a "pause" message or reaches limits.
 The program keeps reading from instruments during the scan.
 Gate voltages and magnetic fields (again) on some other times are discrete outputs.
 During the scan, the program not only reads from instruments but also sets the outputs point by point, discretely.
+Whether an output should be a continuous one or a discrete one is determined by people who do the experiments, not the insturments.

 The following is the second feature  a data acquisition program needs to do:

 >2 Build-in support for linear scans up to 2 dimensions, would be better if 3 dimensions or more.
 1D and 2D scans are special cases of 3D scans.
-Even though the linear 3D scan doesn't cover all scans, it is very powerful.
+Even though the linear 3D scan doesn't cover all scans, it is very powerful and useful for most of the time.

 >>a.
 Read data from a specific group of instruments during the scan.